Abinash6000/7-Min-Workout-App/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The 7 Minute Workout App is inspired by the scientific 7-minute workout routine popularized by research articles.
-- Special thanks to the Android and Kotlin development communities for their valuable contributions and support.

-Feel free to reach out to us for any questions or feedback!